ankursar/ankursaraswat_devops/README.md

 ## Accessing the Web Application

 The web application is accessible at [http://webapp.example.com](http://webapp.example.com).
 However, since Minikube is set up, you cannot access this URL through a VM public IP.
+Please update `<minikube ip>` with your Minikube IP address in the `/etc/hosts` file of VM.

 For any issues or questions, please feel free to open an issue or reach out to the maintainer.# ankursaraswat_devops